 Researching lenders that specialize in post-bankruptcy personal loans

 After going through bankruptcy, it’s important to remember that not all lenders will be willing to offer you a personal loan.
-However, there are lenders who specialize in working with individuals who have a bankruptcy in their credit history.
+However, some lenders specialize in working with individuals who have a bankruptcy in their credit history.

 When researching lenders, look for those who explicitly mention their willingness to work with borrowers who have experienced bankruptcy.
 These lenders understand the challenges you may be facing and are more likely to consider your application based on your current financial situation rather than solely relying on your credit score.